-94-year-old man among first to get implant restoring some vision lost to macular degenerationNovember 9th, 2012 in Ophthalmology /
+94-year-old man among first to get implant restoring some vision lost to macular degenerationNovember 9th, 2012 by John Murray in Ophthalmology /

 Don Mason had the miniature telescope placed in his right eye in May.
 “My vision has improved from nothing to something,” he says.
 Credit: John Murray/University Communications